Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ### Is this guide compatible with...?

-This modlist is offered as is, and I won't answer compatibility questions.
-If you want to find out if a mod is compatible, ask someone else, or use **FNVEdit** to check for yourself and solve conflicts.
+This modlist is offered as is, and I can't answer compatibility questions.
+Use [**FNVEdit**](https://www.nexusmods.com/newvegas/mods/34703/) to check for yourself and solve conflicts.

-### Does Sigourn have a Patreon I can contribute to?

-No.

-### Is a Wabbajack available for this mod list?

-No.

 ---